Abacaxilino/Abacaxilino/README.md

 <p align="center">
   <b>Developer</b>, tech lover, RPG fan, and proud bird caretaker — always curious and up for new ideas!<br>
   Huge fan of <b>Persona</b> games, and I never say no to a good challenge (or a mischievous idea 🐦).<br>
-  When I'm not coding, you'll probably find me taking care of my argaponis or exploring new tech adventures.
+  When I'm not coding, you'll probably find me taking care of my lovebirds or exploring new tech adventures.
 </p>

 <p align="center">